The PGCE is broadly aligned with the Northern Ireland Curriculum, preparing graduates to teach across the 11-18 year age range.

 The next six week block of the course is devoted to university-based tuition (subject-specific taught sessions and directed independent study) before you commence your first eleven week period of professional placement based in a school.

-At the beginning of February, you return to university-based tuition in preparation for your second professional period in a school (12 weeks).
-A final week of university-based tuition completes the course at the end of May.
+At the beginning of February, you return to university-based tuition in preparation for your second professional period in a school (11 weeks).
+A final week of university-based tuition completes the course in early June.

 Successful completion of the PGCE depends on achieving satisfactory standards in both practical teaching and in course work.